 Bilateral Integration Activities for Preschool

-Simon Says is a great game for encouraging novel and varied motor combinations.
+- Simon Says is a great game for encouraging novel and varied motor combinations.
+Use these Simon Says Commands to get started.

 Bilateral Coordination Activities for School-Aged Kids